Getting help and support when you are dying

 For other types of help, it is a good idea to talk to a social worker.
 You can find them through social services or sometimes through the cancer unit where your relative is treated.
 Many hospices employ social workers who offer a range of services, and specialise in helping people towards the end of their life.

 A social worker can arrange

 - Home helps for shopping or housework

 - Home care assistants for washing and dressing

 - Meals on wheels

 - Respite care

-You could contact your local cancer support group.
-Many offer practical help.
-And they will be a good source of information about the services in your area.
+Many support groups offer practical help and are a good source of information about the services in your area.

 Question about cancer?
 Contact our information nurse team